Marcus Daly: Thoroughbred horse racing

-Daly invested some of his money in horse breeding at his Bitterroot Stock Farm located near Hamilton, and was the owner/breeder of Scottish Chieftain, the only horse bred in Montana to ever win the Belmont Stakes (1897).
+Daly invested some of his money in horse breeding at his Bitterroot Stock Farm located near Hamilton.
+A number of his horses were successful, which some speculators attributed to the elevation and climate of Hamilton, and others to the rich feed produced by the valley.

 In 1891, Daly became the owner of Tammany, identified as Horse of the Year in 1893.
 He owned and stood Inverness, sire of Scottish Chieftain, as well as Hamburg, Ogden, and The Pepper.
-He also arranged the breeding of the great Sysonby, ranked number 30 in the top 100 U.S. thoroughbred champions of the 20th Century by Blood-Horse magazine.
-Daly died before the horse was born.
+Scottish Chieftain is the only horse born in Montana that has won the Belmont Stakes.
+He also arranged the breeding of the great Sysonby, ranked number 30 in the top 100 U.S. thoroughbred champions of the 20th Century by Blood-Horse magazine, though Daly died before the horse was born.
+In 1956, Sysonby was made a member of the Racing Horse Hall of Fame.

-Following his death, New York's Madison Square Garden hosted a dispersal sale for the Bitterroot thoroughbred stud, beginning on January 31, 1901; 185 horses were sold for $405,525.
+Following his death, New York's Madison Square Garden hosted a dispersal sale for the Bitterroot thoroughbred stud, beginning on January 31, 1901; 185 horses were sold the first day for $405,525.